ftsl575/jarvis.hpe-v1.0.0/apps/hpe-partsurfer/docs/inputdata-batch.md

 The batch file forwards the arguments to
 `node --experimental-vm-modules .\src\cliProcessInputList.mjs --in "%~1" --out "%~2"`.

+To tune retries or logging, append flags such as `--concurrency 4 --retry 2 --log-json` when invoking the script.
+JSON logs are written to `apps\hpe-partsurfer\logs` with one line per network hop.

 ## Output files

 Two CSV files are created in `C:\Users\G\Desktop\jarvis.hpe v1.0.0\input data` using the provided